-“Since we are dedicated to effective and flawless communication, every piece of content we create goes through both Grammarly’s product and a human proofreader” Celeste says.
-Grammarly’s editor looks at every tweet, blog post, and graphic.
+“Since we are dedicated to effective and flawless communication, every piece of content we create goes through both Grammarly’s product and a human proofreader,” Celeste says.
+Grammarly’s editor looks at every tweet, blog post, and graphics.
 “It is so important to our brand that we show our audience the most accurate form of English.”

 At Canva we not only understand global teams, we support and embrace them!
-That’s why we include awesome team collaboration features in Canva for Work.
+That’s why we include awesome team collaboration features in Canva Pro.
 These features allow you to share designs and images with your team, create team templates, use a consistent brand kit, and manage user access.

 Upping the future

 Until very recently, Grammarly was entirely bootstrapped.
 The entire venture began with the company’s two co-founders, Alex Shevchenko, and Max Lytvyn.
 In May 2017, the company raised $110 million dollars from General Catalyst, IVP and Spark Capital.
 The cash infusion will further Grammarly’s goal of reaching every English-speaking person and supporting effective, confident communication for all.

 On the social scene, this cash infusion will allow the team to reach a larger, more diverse audience and improve global reach.
 “Most people who create a lot of content for a living know about Grammarly.
 Now we want to make sure that we are reaching those who write emails to their boss and then go code or do research,” Celeste says.

 Investing in broadening the Grammarly community means ensuring that users are engaged and excited about both the brand and each other through targeted content in more channels.